 The risk margin is calculated using a cost of capital approach.
-For all insurance companies the cost of capital rate used is 6%, as prescribed by the BMA.
+The cost of capital rate used is 6%, as prescribed by the BMA.

 Assumptions

 The cashflows underlying the BEP are based on unbiased prevailing assumptions and take into account all future cashflows needed to settle future insurance obligations.